ascopes/java-compiler-testing/CONTRIBUTING.md

 should ideally leave the project in a working state.
 Each commit should also have a clear title and explaination as to what the commit changes, and why.

+## Deployment process

+Deployments to Maven Central are performed from GitHub Actions, and are triggered when we feel that it is an appropriate time to release a change.

+Unless otherwise specified, deployments will occur from the `main` branch, so any PRs should target that branch where possible.

+Changelogs are automatically generated from the pull request history between the head of the `main` branch and the last tag that was added.
+This is why it is important to have descriptive pull requests where appropriate.

+Upon successfully deploying to Maven Central, a release will be added to the [releases](../../releases) page on the repository.
+A changelog will automatically get attached and any contributors will be `@mentioned` in those changelogs.